yandex-cloud/docs/en/storage/concepts/bucket.md

 You can:

-- [Limit the maximum size of a bucket](../operations/buckets/limit-max-volume.md). {{ objstorage-name }} will not allow uploading an object if, when adding it, the bucket size exceeds the maximum value.
+- [Limit the maximum size of a bucket](../operations/buckets/limit-max-volume.md).
+Object Storage will not allow uploading an object if, when adding it, the bucket size exceeds the maximum value.
 - Set the default [storage class](storage-class.md).
 Objects uploaded to a bucket are by default saved with the storage class specified for that bucket.
 - Configure a bucket for [static website hosting](../hosting/index.md).
 - Download a [CORS configuration](../cors/index.md) for a bucket.